SAP/ai-sdk-java/docs/adrs/005-release-strategy.md

 We decide as follows:

-> 1. New AI SDK versions are released roughly every 2 weeks, shortly after new AI Core versions have been released to _production EU10_.
+> 1. New AI SDK versions are released roughly every 2 weeks, shortly after new AI Core versions have been released to **all** landscapes.
-> 2. Any _publicly available release_ of the AI SDKs must only contain _public API_ for AI Core features available in _production EU10_ under the service plan _extended_.
+> 2. Any _publicly available release_ of the AI SDKs must only contain _public API_ for AI Core features available in **any** landscape under the service plan _extended_.
-> 3. E2E tests run against canary EU12 and production EU10 using test toggles.
+> 3. E2E tests run automatically against canary EU12 only.
+Production EU10 can be used for manual test runs.

 Further explanations and notes:

 - Any features released exclusively under the `sap-internal` plan are not supported.
-  Similarly, any features released only to specific landscapes (other than prod EU10) are not supported.
+- There will be no stable releases of the SDKs to internal artifactory.
-- There will be no releases of the SDKs to internal artifactory.
+  For Java, we deliver SNAPSHOT versions to the interhal artifactories, for JS we deliver canary releases to NPM.
 - Please note that the following is allowed:
   - Public API in an unreleased SDK version for unreleased AI Core features.
     Notably, this will **block** the release of the SDK until the AI Core feature is released publicly.